colinlucs/di-framework-tflearn/README.md

 ```

-Or just add the following python code in your own file:
+Or add the following python code in your source file:

 ```python
 application = ApplicationContext.get_instance('conf/application_context.yaml')